JonesXavi/gymer/README.md

 # Learnt in 2019 - [GYMER]

 This is the fourth app of the **Learnt in 2019** series.
 I always wanted a TABATA Timer kinda app, but a simplified one for my gym workouts.
-So, I thought why not build one, and experiment on the hybrid mobile app development.
+So, I thought why not build one and experiment on the hybrid mobile app development.

-**Gymer** is a mobile based timer app built using Ionic 4.
+**Gymer** is a mobile based timer app built using [Ionic 4](https://ionicframework.com/).
 With this, you can set timer for your gym workouts intervals and you can check the total time for the whole workout session.

 <img src="https://github.com/JonesXavi/gymer/blob/master/extras/1.jpeg" alt="Initial State" width="200"/>
 <img src="https://github.com/JonesXavi/gymer/blob/master/extras/2.jpeg" alt="Timer Started" width="200"/>